anukulshenoy/gaia_frontend/README.md

+Steps to run the application:

-NPM install
+npm install
-Npm run dev
+npm run dev
-In a new tab, npm start
+In a new command line tab, npm start
-In the browser, navigate to 'localhost://3000'
+In the browser, navigate to http://localhost:3000/ npm test for tests